 - Large Companies: The companies which perform as blue chip companies are usually big brands having a large scale operation and vast market.

-- Regular and Progressive Dividends: These companies pay out dividends to the investors even in the bad times which makes them quite reliable and secured.
+- Regular and Progressive Dividends: These companies pay out dividends to the investors even in bad times, which makes them quite reliable and secured.

 - Well-Known Industry Leaders: These stocks belong to the companies which hold an excellent reputation for leading the market and hold expertise in the business.